ATLAS: A Layered Constraint-Guided Framework for Structured Artifact Generation in LLM-Assisted MDE: Evaluation

 \subsection{RQ2: Multi-File System Generation at Scale}

-The second research question extends the evaluation from single-component generation (RQ1) to system-level, multi-file AUTOSAR configurations, investigating the feasibility boundaries and architectural challenges that emerge when LLM-driven generation must maintain consistency across multiple interdependent artifacts.
+The second research question extends the evaluation from the single-component setting of RQ1 to system-level, multi-file AUTOSAR configurations.
+Here we stress-test ATLAS under realistic cross-file dependencies, asking whether the ATLAS architecture can maintain the strong Layer-1 structural reliability observed in RQ1 while surfacing the semantic and logical failure modes that only emerge at system scale.